AndrewJakubowicz/networkVizJS/README.md

 Force directed graphs can be a mighty headache especially when trying to dynamically update nodes.

-This project aims to abstract away d3 and force directed layouts allowing you to focus on the interaction and design.
+This project aims to abstract away much of the process of drawing a graph leaving you to focus on the things that matter.

 ### Features